 What it is: VDG is a free service for those working on their doctoral dissertations in philosophy.
 Since 2014, VDG has connected hundreds of philosophy doctoral students from over 39 countries and every continent* to provide peer feedback on dissertation work with a minimal time commitment.

 Why it’s good: While advisors and committees are important, it can be incredibly helpful to discuss one’s work with peers in a lower-stakes environment, and it can be particularly enlightening to do so with those who take a different approach, outlook, or focus.
-Not only that, but there is evidence from psychological research that even just thinking about problems in relation to persons who are geographically distant can promote creative insights.
-With students in programs from many states, countries, and every continent,* Virtual Dissertation Groups is a great way to capture some of these benefits!
+(There is even some evidence from psychology that thinking about problems in relation to geographically distant persons can promote creative insights.)
+With students in a wide range of programs from all over the globe, Virtual Dissertation Groups is a great way to capture some of these benefits!

 Sound good?
 Then sign up below!